Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-email-notifications/_index.en.md

 #### 202 Accepted

-In the case lookup of recipients contact details or reservation status is required for an order, the initial result of the lookup will be included in the response.
+In cases where reservation check or address lookup of recipients is required for an order, the initial result of the lookup will be included in the response.
 This includes a list containing national identity number for all reserved persons and a list containing national identity number or organisation number for the recipients we could not find contact details for.